treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 + Get the image to move in the x direction
 + Indentify why the movement isn't perfect... yet
 + Allow students to solve the movement problems AND add movement in the y direction
-+ Encourage extensions, listed below
++ Encourage extensions

 **Hook**
 Show video from "The Office" (attached here or found at [this link](https://www.youtube.com/watch?v=QOtuX0jL85Y))

 Transition:
 *"Animation is exciting.
-Today, we are going to use p5 to re-create the animation from The Office"*
+Today, we are going to use Processing to re-create the animation from The Office"*

 **Get image on the screen**

+To do this, students need to add a

 **Get image to move in x direction**
 + Introduce variables by declaring a global variable dvdx